Build AI agents for project coordination. Keep status, deadlines, and meetings moving.

 Quick answer

-An AI project management agent helps project coordinators build agents that compile status, track deadlines, and coordinate meetings across the tools they already use.
+An AI project management assistant helps project coordinators build AI assistants that compile status, track deadlines, and coordinate meetings across the tools they already use.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 AI Project Management Agent helps your team handle repetitive work in plain English.
 Pinksheep connects to Asana, Monday.com, Slack, Google Calendar, and your project tools, shows you the plan, and helps you stay in control before anything important changes.